lortza/lortza.github.io/_opensource_contributions/stockaid.md

 date: 2018-07-18
 site_url: https://github.com/lortza/StockAid
 ---
-StockAid is an inventory management system for The Grateful Garment Project which provides clothing for victims of sexual assault.
+Pull Requests for GitHub issues for StockAid, an inventory management system for The Grateful Garment Project which provides clothing for victims of sexual assault